venoosoo/folder-size/README.md

-# 📦 Rust Disk Usage Analyzer
+# 📦 Rust folder size cli tool

 A fast and lightweight disk usage analyzer written in Rust.
 Recursively calculates the size of directories and files, with support for: